waf/waf.github.com/content/pushing-database-changes-to-the-web-with-datomic.rst

                  [ch.qos.logback/logback-classic "1.1.2"]
                  [org.clojure/core.async "0.1.303.0-886421-alpha"]
                  [com.datomic/datomic-free "0.9.4755"
-                     :exclusions [org.slf4j/slf4j-nop
+                     :exclusions [org.slf4j/slf4j-nop ; exclude datomic's conflicting log libs org.slf4j/slf4j-log4j12]]]
-                                  org.slf4j/slf4j-log4j12]]]

 The Backend Clojure Code
 ========================

 Let's start with our standard Compojure routing setup.
-The only change we've made here is to use the httpkit server, and to require the Sente library, which we'll use in a bit:
+The only change we've made here is to use the httpkit server.
+Let's also import the Sente websocket and Datomic libraries, which we'll use in a bit:

 .. code-block:: clojure

     (ns userlist.server
       (:require [org.httpkit.server :as server]
                 [ring.util.response :as response]
-                [clojure.tools.logging :as log]
                 [compojure.core :refer :all]
                 [compojure.handler :as handler]
+                [compojure.route :as route]
                 [taoensso.sente :as sente]
-                [compojure.route :as route]))
+                [datomic.api :as d]))

     (defroutes app-routes
       (GET "/" [] (response/resource-response "public/index.html"))